Guide

 Official records beat app-store copy.

-The guide separates platform facts, regulatory records, support docs, and public marketing language before recommending where a user should start.
+The guide separates official platform details, regulatory records, support docs, and public marketing language before recommending where a user should start.

 No promo ranking